 The S-to-S mode is unsuitable for users of low-end devices.
 For example, the hundreds of megabytes in the encoder network model designed in AI competition \cite{xiao2021ai} may not be deployed in low-end devices such as small sensors in practice.
 The M-to-M mode is also not friendly enough for low-end UE.
-It greatly reduces the complexity of NN, especially the encoder NN at UE, and saves substantial resource cost in NN architecture designs and parameter adjustment.
-However, it increases the link of switching network according to environment and area in actual deployment.
+It greatly reduces the complexity of NN, especially the encoder NN at UE, and saves substantial resource costs in NN architecture designs and parameter adjustment.
+However, it increases the link of switching network according to the environment and area in actual deployment.
 When the UE travels from one subregion to another, both the current encoder NN and decoder NN are unsuitable for the dramatically changed CSI owning to the limited generalization ability and must be altered to the corresponding NN.
-Moreover, the M-to-M mode requires UE to be equipped with ample memory to save multiple sets of encoder NN’s parameters, which burdens the UE significantly.
-Otherwise, the UE needs to download the new parameters frequently, which brings much additional transmission burden and causes delay to the system.
-Furthermore, the download errors reduce the encoder NN's performance.
+Moreover, the M-to-M mode requires UE to be equipped with ample memory to save multiple sets of encoder NN parameters, which burdens the UE significantly.
+Otherwise, the UE needs to download the new parameters frequently, which adds additional transmission burden and causes delays in the system.
+Furthermore, download errors can reduce the encoder NN's performance.